yushuqiu1/ai_agent/README.md

 - Default model: CrewAI uses GPT-4 class unless overridden.
 You can save costs by specifying `gpt-4o-mini` in agent definitions.
 - CrewAI’s logging is verbose: you’ll see task execution steps in your terminal.

 ---

+## ✅ What Worked / What Didn’t

+### What Worked
+- CrewAI orchestration of **two agents in sequence** works as expected.
+- Personas (`backstory`) help guide style (concise bullets, evidence-based answers).
+- FileWriterTool successfully saves summaries/answers when configured.
+- Modes (`demo`, `summarize`, `qa`) allow flexible testing from the terminal.

+### What Didn’t (Limitations)
+- **Quota dependency:** Must have an active OpenAI billing plan, otherwise runs fail with quota errors.
+- **Local models not integrated:** Hosting/running with Ollama or Hugging Face models would require extra setup (this project is tested only with OpenAI API).
+- **File saving behavior:** FileWriterTool may not always save output if the model ignores instructions.
+- **Search tool limits:** `SerperDevTool` requires a SERPER API key and may have rate limits.
+- **No persistent memory:** Agents don’t remember past runs (stateless by design).

+---

+## 🤖 AI Assistance Acknowledgment
+Approximately **80% of the code was generated with AI assistance** (ChatGPT / GPT-5).
+---

 ## 📂 File Overview